 A brief socially-distant Q&A session with judges followed each presentation.
 The judges scored the finalists on a five-scale rubric.

-An independent panel of community judges selected the other two finalists.
-The volunteer judges include Emily Gilliam, loan processor at BrightBridge, Inc., Sarah Mattson, small business specialist at Tennessee Small Business Development Center, Darian Scott, director of talent and economic inclusion at Chattanooga Area Chamber of Commerce, and Melanie Krautstrunk, owner of Hutton & Smith Brewing Company, 2019 Idea Leap Grant winner and 2020 celebrity judge.
-Dionne Jenkins, vice president of diversity and inclusion at TVFCU, chairs TVFCU’s Idea Leap Grant judging panel.
+Volunteer judges included Emily Gilliam, loan processor at BrightBridge, Inc., Sarah Mattson, small business specialist at Tennessee Small Business Development Center, Darian Scott, director of talent and economic inclusion at Chattanooga Area Chamber of Commerce, and Melanie Krautstrunk, owner of Hutton & Smith Brewing Company, 2019 Idea Leap Grant winner and 2020 celebrity judge.
+Dionne Jenkins, vice president of diversity and inclusion at TVFCU, chaired TVFCU’s Idea Leap Grant judging panel.